I had the opportunity to be interviewed by my old vision therapist for his blog: VT Works! Take a look!

 - A nasal fracture

-- A fractured right ileum and a fractured right sacrum (hip bones)
+- fractured right ileum (hip bone)

 - 3 cracked ribs on my left side